 Studies linking light, particularly red light, to the testicular function of animals have been performed for almost 100 years now.
 Initial experiments focused on male birds and small mammals such as mice, showing effects such as sexual activation and recrudescence.
 Testicular stimulation by red light has been researched for almost a century, with studies linking it to healthy testicular growth and superior reproductive outcomes in almost all cases.
-More recent human studies support the same theory, showing potentially even more positive results compared to birds/mice, with preliminary results showing a steady, dose-dependent jump in testosterone levels.
+More recent human studies support the same theory, showing potentially even more positive results compared to birds/mice.

-Why exactly does red light on testes have dramatic effects on testosterone?
+Does red light on testes really have dramatic effects on testosterone?

 Testicular function, as mentioned above, is dependent on energy production.
 While this can be said about practically any tissue in the body, there is evidence that it is especially true for the testes.